End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Setting

 \section{Setting}

 \paragraph{Stackelberg Security Games (SSGs).} Our focus is on optimizing defender strategies for SSGs, which describe the problem of protecting a set of targets given limited defense resources and constraints on how the resources may be deployed \cite{tambe2011security}.
-Formally, an SSG is a tuple $\{\mathcal{T}, \bm{u}_d, \bm{u}_a, C_d\}$, where $\mathcal{T}$ is a set of targets, $\bm{u}_d \leq 0$ is the defender's payoff if each target is successfully attacked, $\bm{u}_a \geq 0$ is the attacker's, and $C_d$ is the set of constraints the defender's strategy must satisfy.
+Formally, an SSG is a tuple $\{\mathcal{T}, \bm{u}_d, \bm{u}_a, C_d\}$, where $\mathcal{T}$ is a set of targets, $\bm{u}_d: \mathcal{T} \rightarrow \RR_{\leq 0}$ is the defender's payoff if each target is successfully attacked, $\bm{u}_a: \mathcal{T} \rightarrow \RR_{\geq 0}$ is the attacker's, and $C_d$ is the set of constraints the defender's strategy must satisfy.
 Both players receive a payoff of zero when the attacker attacks a target that is defended.

-The game proceeds in two stages: the defender computes a mixed strategy that satisfies the constraints $C_d$, which induces a \emph{marginal coverage probability (or coverage)} $\bm{p}=\{ \bm{p}_i: i \in \mathcal{T} \}$.
+The game has two time steps: the defender computes a mixed strategy that satisfies the constraints $C_d$, which induces a \emph{marginal coverage probability (or coverage)} $\bm{p}=\{ \bm{p}_i: i \in \mathcal{T} \}$.
 The attacker's \emph{attack function} $\bm{q}$ determines which target is attacked, inducing an \emph{attack probability} for each target.
-The defender seeks to maximize her expected utility:
+The defender seeks to maximize her expected utility: \begin{small}